America’s Got Talent Season 12, Episode 3: Spoilers, preview, TV info, updates (June 13, 2017)

 America’s Got Talent Season 12, Episode 3 is coming up, with judges Mel B., Howie Mandel, Heidi Klum and Simon Cowell waiting to send contestants through to the next round in a show that airs next at 8 p.m.
 ET tonight, Tuesday, June 13 — and the excitement is beginning.

-We also have a few sneak peeks at what you can expect.
+We also have some early looks at what you can expect.
 Here’s Daniel Ferguson, a sales representative from Ohio, belting out a version of the DNCE dance hit “Cake by the Ocean.”
 But it’s not what you would expect.
 He sings it in the voices of famous cartoon characters — and one famous, not cartoon character in Simon Cowell.
 It’s hysterical!

 Several media outlets are reporting that we’ll see Kechi Okwuchi, a woman who survived a plane crash when she was 16 while in Nigeria — and she noted 107 people died, and she was one of only two survivors.
 She belted out Ed Sheeran’s instant classic, “Thinking out Loud,” and it was a little hard to hear over the crowd’s cheering.